 When using buttermilk as leavening with baking soda, it’s best to let it come to room temperature before use.
 This reaction happens immediately so is much faster than baking powder, which works only when heat is present.
 If the buttermilk is still refrigerated, the dough might set before the reaction has time to work fully and the result will be heavier.

-If you cannot get buttermilk for baking, or do not have enough, plain yoghurt works just as well but will give a slightly different flavour.
+If you can't get buttermilk for baking, or don't have enough, plain yogurt works just as well but will give a slightly different flavour.